Apple32452/phase_2_sparse_recovery/README.md

 m = 128
 ```

-The sparsity level `k`, measurement noise, operator family, and compressibility level are varied to test when classical and learned recovery methods succeed or fail.
+The sparsity level `k`, measurement noise, sensing operator, and compressibility level are varied to test when classical and learned recovery methods succeed or fail.

 ---